ritikmaurya4747/React-Query/README.md

     }
   );  # ye bas demo code tha ki ye option work kaise karte hain chahe to use kar sakte hain

+# to run the localhost serve using this command ( npm run serve-json)